veikkonyfors/AdventOfCode2020/app/advent2020day2passwordcheck/README.md

 # Advent of Code 2020 day 2

-Solutions of day 2 first puzzle.
+Solution for day's first puzzle.

+One needs to store puzzle input into  File(applicationContext.filesDir, "adv2020_password_2_check.txt").